36th Virginia Infantry Regiment: History

 Assigned to Floyd's Brigade in late August 1861, the unit fought at the Battle of Kessler's Cross Lanes and the Battle of Carnifex Ferry in western Virginia (acting as a rear guard during the latter defeat), then tried to set up a winter camp near the Fayetteville Court House, but ended up retreating from the Kanawha valley and attempting another winter camp at Dublin Depot (of the Virginia and Tennessee Railroad in Pulaski County, Virginia).
-However, they were ordered to join Gen. Albert Sidney Johnston at Bowling Green, Kentucky, so left after Christmas.
+However, they were ordered to join Gen. Albert Sidney Johnston at Bowling Green, Kentucky, so they left after Christmas.
 The 36th Virginia was involved in skirmishes on January 23, 1862 in Mercer County, West Virginia and January 28, 1862 in Raleigh County, West Virginia.
 By February they were attempting to defend Nashville, Tennessee.
 Here the 36th Virginia escaped surrender at the Battle of Fort Donelson.
 After Nashville surrendered, many men received furloughs until May 1 and returned to Virginia.